glennlugod/hl7-capture/docs/stories/story-dumpcap-integration.md

 2. Given a running capture, HL7 elements (start, message, ack, end) are emitted by `HL7CaptureManager` for messages generated from dumpcap-sourced packets, and the renderer receives the same IPC events as with the `cap` backend.

-3. If `dumpcap` is not available (not found or spawn fails), the app falls back to the existing `cap` backend automatically or when the user explicitly chooses `cap` in settings.
-A clear error message is logged and shown to the user indicating the fallback.
+3. If `dumpcap` is not available (not found or spawn fails), the app does not automatically fall back to a native capture module.
+In that case the UI should show a clear error instructing the user to install `dumpcap`/Npcap or to provide recorded pcap files for analysis.

 4. The adapter provides start/stop APIs and cleanly shuts down `dumpcap` when capture stops (terminates child process and releases resources).
 No orphaned dumpcap processes after stop or app quit.